mvolkmann/blog/src/swift/SwiftUI.md

 To prevent dismissing by swiping down, apply the {% aTargetBlank "https://developer.apple.com/documentation/swiftui/view/interactivedismissdisabled(_:)", "interactiveDismissDisabled" %} view modifier to the top view in the sheet.
+To make this conditional, perhaps based on the data entered, pass it a `Bool` value.

 The following example defines the custom view `MyModal` which is displayed in the sheet.